 Thereís no getting away from it, the state pension is not easy to understand.
-This guide helps you find out what the state pension is, whether you qualify for it, and how much you'll get.
+This guide helps you find out what it is, whether you qualify for it, and how much you'll get.
 It'll also tell you when you can expect to start claiming your pension.

 We also tell you how you can boost the amount of state pension you'll get - paying a few hundred quid now could lead to a gain of thousands later on, for some.
-We tell you how, including a calculator to help you find if it's worth it.
+We'll tell you how, including a calculator to help you find if it's worth it.

 In this guide